infection/site/src/guide/compare.md

 order: 6
 ---

-The main question is what is the difference between Infection and other PHP mutation testing frameworks?
+What is the difference between Infection and other PHP mutation testing frameworks?

 Well, there is only one competitor at the moment - Humbug.